Unique-chiemerie/twitter_ui-clone/README.md

 # twitter_ui_clone

-i decided to make  UI  clone of twitter , it can switch between screens but it have the other functions tho
+i decided to make  UI  clone of twitter , it can switch between screens but it is not functional tho

 ## Time taken

-i can't place a specific time frame yet , but this would'nt take more than 2 days to finish
+12 hours

 ## wish to get into flutter ?